 Commitment to Education

-Kingston Wharves’ unwavering commitment to nation-building is evidenced by, among other things, a solid partnership with the Union Gardens Christian Academy, an Early Childhood Institution located close to our corporate offices in Newport West, Kingston.
-We are proud of our association with the Institution and, even moreso, of the resulting improvement demonstrated by both students and faculty.
+Kingston Wharves’ unwavering commitment to nation-building is evidenced by, among other things, a solid partnership with the Union Gardens Christian Academy, an early childhood institution located close to our corporate offices in Newport West, Kingston.
+We are proud of our association with the Institution and the opportunity it affords to impact both the lives of students and faculty.

-KWL continues to participate in the life of the School through its membership on the Board of the umbrella stakeholder group – The Union Gardens Foundation, a duly registered charitable organization under the 2013 Charities Act.
+KWL continues to participate in the life of the School through its membership on the Board of the umbrella stakeholder group – the Union Gardens Foundation, a duly registered charitable organization under the Charities Act.
 The success of the Union Gardens Project has generated support for the Foundation to replicate the initiative in other communities in Jamaica.